Submitting Abstracts for Oral Presentations and Posters

 We are now closed for submission of abstracts.

-The abstracts will be formally reviewed by a panel of medical historians and the authors will be notified by 7th July if their contribution has been accepted provisionally for presentation at the Congress.
+The abstracts submitted earlier are currently being reviewed by a panel of medical historians and the authors will be notified by 7th July if their contribution has been accepted provisionally for presentation at the Congress.
 Lead authors must register as delegates in order to confirm acceptance of the provisional offer.

 Final PowerPoint presentations should be submitted in advance of the Congress via ConfTool.
 Please ensure that your presentation does not exceed the 30 MB limit.
 If it is larger than this then images in your PowerPoint will have to be compressed.
 To do this click on any image, then click on the ‘Format’ tab at the top then click on ‘Compress pictures’.
 If your version of PowerPoint gives you a choice then choose 150dpi.
 Make sure that the box ‘Apply only to this picture’ is unchecked so that all images are compressed.
 Further help available at the Microsoft website.